tecnicoviola/DINAMIA_MAIN/README.md

 ## Accomplishments that we're proud of 👏

-We're proud of what Dionyuis has become—a tool that simplifies the lives of developers and enhances collaboration.
+We're proud of what Dinamia has become—a tool that simplifies the lives of developers and enhances collaboration.
 The accomplishments we're most proud of include:

 1. Successfully automating code documentation generation.
 2. Developing context-aware codebase search capabilities.